Woodard Academies Trust Joint Consultation and Negotiation Committee

 In the WAT policy we have agreed a maximum of three hours lesson observations 'for all purposes'.
 The NASUWT has negotiated at WAT JNC an assurance that all WAT academies will monitor pay progression to ensure full compliance with equalities legislation.

 The NASUWT Member Support Advice (MSA) Team

-The NASUWT also has a new service called the Member Support Advice (MSA) Team that provides professional advice on telephone number 03330 145550.
-They will provide you with telephone numbers and which of the above would be your appropriate point of contact as well as providing instant advice.
+The NASUWT also has a new service called the Member Support Advice (MSA) Team that provides professional advice.
+They will provide you with telephone numbers and which of the above would be your appropriate point of contact, as well as providing advice.

 The NASUWT has raised concerns with WAT regarding the lack of an agreed protocol on Classroom Observations.
 The appraisal policy states, ‘The number of objectives is not prescribed but in normal circumstances this will be three in number’.
 The NASUWT opposes the use of any additional criteria to determine pay progression.

 NB: Any review or change to any WAT policy agreed at the WAT JNCC can only take place through negotiation and collective bargaining at the WAT JNCC.